kingtalatagod69-prog/ESP32-expansion-board/README.md

 ##

-future Goals - become an engineer and have more chix
+future Goals - To become an engineer and to have my own family

 ## Contact 09950389279